St Nicholas Chapel, Mdina

-The Chapel of St Nicholas is a small disused Roman Catholic church located in the historic and medieval town of Mdina, Malta.
+The Chapel of St Nicholas is a small, disused Roman Catholic church located in the historic and medieval town of Mdina, Malta.

 History

 A church dedicated to St Nicholas was already built by 1434.
-In 1685 a new church was commissioned by Bartolomeo Vella and a new one was built to replace the old medieval church.
+In 1685 a new church commissioned by Bartolomeo Vella was built to replace the old medieval church.
 Plans for the new church are attributed to Lorenzo Gafà though this is not for certain.
-The church was built in the form of a Greek cross crowned by central dome.
+The church was built in the form of a Greek cross crowned by a central dome.
 The church is mentioned in 1762 in the pastoral visitation made by Bishop Bartolomé Rull.
-Nowadays the church is no longer in use for religious purposes and is in disrepair.
+The church is no longer in use for religious purposes and is in disrepair.
 It houses a number of artifacts from the Metropolitan cathedral, notably the Cathedral's Capella Ardente, which was once used in funerary services of notable people.